 Good Dog Bad Dog

 With four locations across Auckland and an affordable menu to boot, Good Dog Bad Dog was a shoo-in for this list.
-Starting from $8.50, their next-level hotties are an absolute steal.
-Grab a classic dog and something on the side (we're thinking mac 'n' cheese or tater tots, $8 respectively), or snap up their famous fried chicken hoagie—a meal unto itself—for $16.50.
+Starting from $12.50, their next-level hotties are an absolute steal.
+Grab a classic dog and something on the side (we're thinking mac 'n' cheese or tater tots, $11 and $12 respectively).

 Lucky 8

-If you're looking for a good time out in Ponsonby that won't cost next month's pay packet, you definitely need to check out Lucky 8 where everything on their menu costs a princely $8, and yes, that includes next-level food like skewers, noodles and more and innovative cocktails.
+If you're looking for a good time out in Ponsonby that won't cost next month's pay packet, you definitely need to check out Lucky 8 where everything on their menu costs a princely $8.88, and yes, that includes next-level food like skewers, noodles and more and innovative cocktails.
 Say what.
 There's a reason this place is always pumping and always a vibe.
+See also: Jungle 8.

 Kai Eatery

 Fried chicken the size of our face?
 That's definitely something we'd be happy to part cash with.
-And we can do so for as little as $14.50 at Kai Eatery, where XL Taiwanese-style fried chicken is the name of the game.
-That's not to overlook their mouthwatering rice bowls, potstickers and bao buns—all for under $20 each.
-Score.
+And we can do so for as little as $17 at Kai Eatery, where XL Taiwanese-style fried chicken is the name of the game.
+Channeling the steamy, humming atmosphere of a Taiwanese night market, in fried chicken form, this is value-for-money incarnate.

 Selera

-Selera's laksa is world famous in Auckland, and not just because it tastes incredible... it's also a steal, coming in hot at $15.
-However, this Malaysian fave also has a host of other well-priced dishes for you to get amongst, from wonton soup and fried rice to curry puffs and nasi lemak.
+Selera's laksa is world famous in Auckland, and not just because it tastes incredible... it also comes in hot at $20 (the plain laksa, that is).
+However, this Malaysian fave also has a host of other well-priced dishes for you to get amongst, from wonton soup ($18) and chicken satay skewers ($16 for 4) to curry puffs ($9 for 3) and fish curry ($10).
 Yum.

 Mar & Tierra

 If you're in the mood for arepas and empanadas, you've come to the right place.
-Mar & Tierra, which has outlets in both the city and at Titirangi's Street Feast food hall, is dishing up solid South American fare and better yet, it won't break the bank.
-We like their market fish ceviche ($19), dressed in a dreamy Leche de Tigre and served with homemade corn chips to scoop it all up.
+Mar & Tierra, which has an outlet in Auckland's Fish Market, is dishing up solid South American fare and better yet, it won't break the bank.
+We like their cazuela bowls which come with rice, beans or salad, pickled vege, spring onion and coriander for the sweet price of $19.50.

 Fat Puku's Smashed Burgers

 Smashing their way to low prices is burger newbie, Fat Puku's.
-You can pick up their signature dish—a juicy smashed beef number topped with cheddar cheese, homemade pickles and other goodies, served on a soft potato bun—along with a basket of fries for under $20.
-Plus, this place is a total vibe.
+Fun fact: their restaurant is named after a cat.
+You can pick up their signature Fat Puku burg'—a juicy smashed beef number topped with cheddar cheese, homemade pickles and other goodies, served on a soft potato bun—for $15.90.

 Satay Noodle House